JSON Mail Access Protocol

 - A problem statement detailing the deployment environment and

-situations that motivate work on a new protocol for client to server
+situations that motivate work on a new protocol for client to

-this as an RFC.
+not to publish this as an RFC.

 - A document describing an extensible protocol and data structures, with

-support for flood control and batched operations.
+support for flood control and batched operations, and operating over HTTPS.

 - A document describing how to use the extensible protocol over HTTPS